PNS Khalid: Construction and design development

-Upgradations
+Upgrades

 In 2011, she underwent with overhauling, and retrofitted her propulsion system with the air-independent propulsion (AIP) systems by the technicians at the KSEW Ltd.

 On 6 March 2018, the DCNS, its original builder, lost the bidding competition with the Turkish firm, STM, for its refitting and upgradation of her weapon system, combat control system, missile rooms, and periscope upgrades, and is slated to return to her active service in 2020 after returning from Turkey.

-On 25 January 2023, upgrades on the submarine were completed and she was delivered to the Pakistan navy.
+On 25 January 2023, upgrades on the submarine were completed and she was delivered to the Pakistan Navy.